-The Executive Committee for Administrative Policy met three times during Fiscal Year 2015 on the dates indicated below:
+The Executive Committee for Administrative Policy is chaired by Mr. Al Fardan and it met twice during Fiscal Year 2016, as required by its Terms of Reference, on the dates indicated below:

-July 22, 2014: The meeting was attended by Mr. Al-Fardan and Mr. Al Zayani and by Mr. Kirdar, Mr. Merritt, Ms. Bess and Mr. Dominic Elias (all by invitation).
+July 14, 2015: The meeting was attended by Mr. Al-Fardan, Mr. Al-Turki and Mr. Al Zayani and by H.E.
+Alardhi, Mr. Kirdar, Ms. Bess and Mr. Dominic Elias (all by invitation and for a portion of the meeting in the case of Ms. Bess and Mr. Elias).

-September 22, 2014: The meeting was attended by Mr. Al-Turki and Mr. Al Zayani and by Mr. Kirdar and Ms. Bess (both by invitation).
+September 29, 2015: The meeting was attended by Mr. Al-Fardan, Mr. Al-Turki and Mr. Al Zayani and by H.E.
+Alardhi and Ms. Bess (by invitation).